-Call of Duty: Black Ops 6 review in progress – Incredible gameplay let down by lackluster maps
+Call of Duty: Black Ops 6 review – The best CoD in years despite lackluster maps

 Call of Duty: Black Ops 6 cover artActivision

 Even before Black Ops 6 was released, it was being hailed as a possible turning point for the franchise.
-After jumping into the new multiplayer, Treyarch has delivered exactly that by embracing the new, while still celebrating the old.
+After jumping into the new multiplayer, Zombies, and campaign, Treyarch has delivered exactly that by embracing the new, while still celebrating the old.

 Even as someone who’s always preferred the grittier realism of the Modern Warfare series, I’ve long appreciated the way that Black Ops lets you live out your action-hero fantasy.
 With Black Ops 6, this magic can be felt in multiplayer like never before.